 The Town of Millington shall require from the developer a surety or cash bond, irrevocable letter of credit, or other means of security acceptable to the Town of Millington prior to the issuance of any building and/or grading permit for the construction of a development requiring a stormwater management facility.
 The amount of the security shall not be less than the total estimated construction cost of the stormwater management facility.
 The bond required in this section shall include provisions relative to forfeiture for failure to complete work specified in the approved stormwater management plan, compliance with all of the provisions of this Ordinance, and other applicable laws and regulations, and any time limitations.
-The bond shall not be fully released without a final inspection of completed work by the Town of Millington, submission of "As-built" plans, and certification of completion by the Town of Millington that the stormwater management facilities comply with the approved plan and the provisions of this Ordinance.
-A procedure may be used to release parts of the bond held by the Town of Millington.
+The bond shall not be fully released without a final inspection of the completed work by the Town of Millington, submission of "As-built" plans, and certification of completion by the Town of Millington that the stormwater management facilities comply with the approved plan and the provisions of this Ordinance.
+A procedure may be used to release parts of the bond held by the Town of Millington after various stages of construction have been completed and accepted by the Town of Millington.
 The procedures used for partially releasing performance bonds must be specified by the Town of Millington in writing prior to stormwater management plan approval.